RakshithBhat03/nba-scores/README.md

 - **Standings API** - Conference standings
 - **Teams API** - Team information and logos

+The API endpoints and data structures are based on the public ESPN API documentation available at https://github.com/pseudo-r/Public-ESPN-API.

 All API calls include graceful fallback to mock data to ensure the extension always works.

 ## Contributing